misonuma/untrac/README.md

 bash preprocess_opt.sh
 ```

-- Downloaded datasets are stored in the `data` directory.
-Use the downloaded datasets for training, unlearning, and evaluation.
+- The downloaded datasets are stored in the `data` directory.
+Use them for training, unlearning, and evaluation.